-This course aims to strengthen the writing of upper-division students in their disciplines, preparing them to excel in course work in their majors and in their post-graduate vocations.
+This course aims to strengthen the writing of upper-division students in their disciplines, preparing them to excel in course work in their majors and in their postgraduate vocations.
 While attention will be paid to all aspects of writing, including grammar, syntax, and style, emphasis will be placed on the discourse and conventions of the discipline.
-All students will engage in certain forms of writing common to the workplace (memos, letters, emails, reports, proposals, etc); individual students will also practice writing that is unique to their field.
+All students will engage in certain forms of writing common to the workplace (memos, letters, e-mails, reports, proposals, etc); individual students will also practice writing that is unique to their field.
 Students will also collaborate on writing projects, emulating real work environments.
+Fulfills Upper-Division Writing requirement.